zinabu-b/Hypertension/README.md

 By embedding this tool into **local EHR platforms**, we empower primary care providers to move from reactive to **predictive and preventive care**, ultimately reducing the burden of cardiovascular disease in underserved populations.

 ---

-## 🛠️ Future Work
-- Deploy the model as a cloud-hosted API for EHR integration.
-- Expand to predict other conditions (e.g., diabetes, heart failure).
-- Incorporate longitudinal data for dynamic risk modeling.
-- Validate in real clinics via pilot studies.

----